 Since 1993, in collaboration with the University of New England College of Osteopathic Medicine, Biddeford, Maine, positions fulfilling the requirements for American Osteopathic Association (AOA) Rotating Internships have been offered at Berkshire Medical Center.
 The AOA Rotating Internship is a flexible preliminary year structured to meet the individual needs of the trainee.
-AOA interns are exposed to rotations in Internal Medicine, Critical Care, Ambulatory Care, and Emergency Medicine and have the opportunity to choose, based on their interests and needs, between seven electives from a variety of rotations in Surgery, Primary Care Medicine, Osteopathic Manipulative Medicine, Psychiatry, as well as all Medical and Surgical Subspecialties.
+AOA interns are exposed to rotations in Internal Medicine, Critical Care, Ambulatory Care, and Emergency Medicine and have the opportunity to choose, based on their interests and needs, between four electives from a variety of rotations in Surgery, Primary Care Medicine, Osteopathic Manipulative Medicine, Psychiatry, as well as all Medical and Surgical Subspecialties.

 Berkshire Medical Center (BMC) is a major teaching affiliate of University of New England College of Osteopathic Medicine (UNECOM) and in this capacity eight 3rd year medical students are assigned to train at BMC for their entire third year.
 AOA Rotating Interns have the opportunity to work closely with and play an integral role mentoring and teaching traditional medical as well as manipulative medical skills to these students.